WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-20-built-filter-asp-net-mvc.md

 author: Wolfgang Ofner
 categories: [ASP.NET]
 tags: [Action, Attribute, Controller, filter, MVC]
+description: Filters provide a simple and elegant way to implement cross-cutting concerns in your ASP.NET MVC application.
+Filter achieve this by injecting code into the request processing.
+Examples of cross-cutting concerns are logging and authorization.
 ---
 Filters provide a simple and elegant way to implement cross-cutting concerns in your ASP.NET MVC application.
 Filter achieve this by injecting code into the request processing.
 Examples of cross-cutting concerns are logging and authorization.